-One of the biggest challenges faced in getting supportive services is finding a stable home.
+We realized from day one that for our housing to be successful our tenants needed supportive services.
+At the same time, one of the biggest challenges faced in getting supportive services is finding a stable home.
 Without such a home there’s no safe place to cook food or sleep, no place for social workers or family to find you and little likelihood that you will get your medications.
-What can happen instead is that over a third of the homeless people on our streets have a serious and persistent mental illness and many mentally ill go through a revolving door of homelessness and incarceration or hospitalization.
+In the absence of a stable home and supportive services many mentally ill people are victimized on the streets and go through a revolving door of homelessness, incarceration and hospitalization.